macMikey/csvToTab/README.md

 # csvToTab
-Originally a project by Alex Tweedley to improve Richard's code, we eventually put it in the community...
+Originally a project by Alex Tweedly to improve Richard's code, we eventually put it in the community...

 `get CSVToTab (pData {,pColDelim})`
 • pData is the csv-encoded data